John Cobb (Australian politician): Political career

 Cobb was elected to the House of Representatives from the Division of Parkes, a safe National Party seat, at the 2001 federal election.

-In July 2005, Cobb was appointed to the ministry as Minister for Citizenship and Multicultural Affairs, but soon after was reshuffled to the community services portfolio.
+In July 2005, Cobb was appointed to the ministry as Minister for Citizenship and Multicultural Affairs, but was reshuffled to the community services portfolio in January 2006.
+In March 2006 he was criticised for being one of six 'prominent Coalition MPs' who did not disclose their shares in AWB Limited.

+In October 2006, Cobb sparked controversy after reports that he had allegedly stated at a meeting of disability service advocates that he would "get rid of" a child who had a disability.
+Mr Cobb denied the accusations.
+Prime Minister John Howard backed his minister at the time, however Cobb lost the portfolio in a reshuffle three months later.
+He then became Assistant Minister for Water Resources.

 After Parkes was dramatically altered in a redistribution, Cobb ran for the neighbouring seat of Calare at the 2007 election after the popular independent member Peter Andren retired.
 The Liberal-National Party Coalition lost the election, but Cobb won Calare handily.
 He was chosen by new Opposition leader Brendan Nelson to be a member of the shadow ministry, as the spokesperson on regional development and water security.
 He was re-elected at the 2010 election and in September 2010 was appointed Shadow Minister for Agriculture and Food Security by Opposition leader, Tony Abbott.

 Following the 2013 federal election, Cobb nominated as deputy leader of the National Party, but was defeated by Barnaby Joyce, the newly elected member of New England.
 Cobb was not appointed to the Abbott Ministry.

 On 27 February 2016, Cobb announced that he was retiring from politics and would not re-contest the Division of Calare in the 2016 Australian federal election.